Jonathan Choi is a chemicals policy fellow.

 Richard Denison, Ph.D., is a Lead Senior Scientist.

-[UPDATE 2/8/16: Updated version of our detailed side-by-side comparison of Senate and House bills has been posted below.]
+[UPDATE 2/26/16: Updated versions of (1) our detailed side-by-side comparison of Senate and House bills — now with bill section references — and (2) our 5-part series have been posted below.]

 On December 17, 2015, the full Senate passed the Frank R. Lautenberg Chemical Safety for the 21st Century Act (S. 697, the Lautenberg Act), which would amend the nearly 40-year-old Toxic Substances Control Act (TSCA).